🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 What Is a Call Debit Spread?

-A call debit spread — also referred to as a bull call spread or a long call spread — is an options trading strategy where a bullish trader purchases a call option at the same time as they sell another call option with a higher strike price and the same expiration date.
+A call debit spread — also referred to as a bull call spread or a long call spread — is an options trading strategy that allows traders to try to benefit from a bullish outlook while limiting both risk and reward.
+It involves purchasing a call option while simultaneously selling another call option with a higher strike price and the same expiration date.

-Essentially the call debit spread is a long call with the addition of a hedge of a short call to reduce risk.
-The level of risk is well defined; but it has limited profit potential.
+Essentially, the call debit spread consists of a long call combined with a short call as a hedge to reduce risk.
+The strategy’s level of risk is well defined, but it also has limited profit potential.

-This options strategy can be a good way to profit from increases in underlying asset prices.
+This options strategy may allow traders to benefit from increases in underlying asset prices.

 Call Debit Spread Definition